evmts/tevm-monorepo/docs/src/content/docs/learn/solidity-imports/index.md

 ## Tevm cache

 Tevm caches it's build artifacts to avoid wasted recompilations.
 The Tevm cache can be found in `.tevm` folder.
 It is a good resource for debugging when something goes wrong.
 Please add this folder to your git ignore.

+## Best practice

+Importing solidity directly is a convenience for when you are developing scripts and contracts within the same codebase as your javascript.
+It is NOT recomended to copy paste contracts just to use them with the tevm bundler.
+Instead consider the following options if the contract isn't in your code base.

+If the contract you wish to use is external to your code base here are the options:

+1. If contract is on npm or github you can npm install the package and then import it from node_modules.
+The tevm compiler supports node_resolution to import from other monorepo packages and node_modules
+2. In future versions whatsabi integration will allow you to generate the contracts via pointing at a block explorer
+3. Finally the most manual way of creating a contract is to use human readable abi for any contract methods you need using `createScript` or `createContract` <- TODO link to reference docs.
+You only need to include the methods you wish to use